tvlad1234/pico-rv32ima/README.md

 Based on [mini-rv32ima by CNLohr](https://github.com/cnlohr/mini-rv32ima).

 ## How it works
 This project uses [CNLohr's mini-rv32ima](https://github.com/cnlohr/mini-rv32ima) RISC-V emulator core to run Linux on a Raspberry Pi Pico.
 It uses SPI PSRAM chips as system memory.
 To alleviate the bottleneck introduced by the SPI interface of the PSRAM, a 128 kilobyte cache is used.
+The Linux kernel is loaded from an SD card.
+The SD card also provides the storage for the Linux system.
 ## Requirements
 - a Raspberry Pi Pico (or other RP2040 board)
 - an SD card